MAPPING STOCHASTIC PROCESSES

 Intriguing mappings exist between various stochastic processes .
 To give a flavour of this, consider a Galton-Watson branching process with geometric offspring distribution and a random walk excursion.
 The mapping proceeds as follows: starting with the root progenitor of the branching process, perform a depth-first search (also known as a Harris walk) by ascending the generations and choosing the left-most child whenever possible.
 Upon arriving at an individual with no children, retrace the path back to the last child overlooked, and resume the search.
 Eventually, the path will visit all children and return back to the root progenitor (red path, left figure).
 If during this depth-first search one records the generation number from the root, one obtains an excursion path (right figure).
 If the offspring distribution of the branching process is geometric, then it can be shown that the excursion path is a simple random walk.
 To unambiguously define the excursion, it is convenient to prepend and append extra steps.

 The length of the excursion is seen to be twice the total population of the branching process.
-With this knowledge in hand, it is possible to express the probability of a branching process of a certain size in terms of the probability of a random walk excursion.
+With this knowledge in hand, it is possible to express the probability of a branching process of a certain size in terms of the probability of a random walk excursion of a certain duration.
 This example is a special case of what is sometimes known as Dwass’ theorem [2,3].

 Mappings such as these often give rise to coincidences in distribution for observables in seemingly unrelated systems.
 For example, one can condition the above branching process to die out at some finite generation and calculate the distribution of the total population.
 For a critical branching process, this distribution turns out to be the Kolmogorov-Smirnov distribution.
 This is the distribution for the Kolmogorov-Smirnov test statistic [4,5], the roughness of an Edwards-Wilkinson interface , the hitting time of a 3d Bessel process , and the size of percolating clusters in the Bethe lattice [8,9].